SAP/cloud-security-services-integration-library/spring-security/README.md

 	return new XsuaaTokenAuthorizationConverter(xsuaaConfigs.getConfigurations().get(0).getProperty(APP_ID));
 }
 ```
+You may want to filter the list accessible via `XsuaaServiceConfigurations#getConfigurations` based on the configuration properties to find a specific configuration from the list.

 ### Security Configuration
 This is an example how to configure your application as Spring Security OAuth 2.0 Resource Server for authentication of HTTP requests: